Awesomeplayer165/AuthenticationCheck/README.md

             // If and when your code enters the completionHandler, that means the user satisfied the evaluater. print("Perfect credentials entered!")

-            view.endEditing(true)
+            // Example code of pushing a new vc onto the current nav controller view.endEditing(true)
             errorLabel.isHidden = true
             errorLabel.text?.removeAll()